FindMySchool LogoFindMySchool

 Extension happens through the elective programme, introduced under Jane Evans.
 Options have included Repair What You Wear, Robotics, Introduction to Arabic, and Rubik Masters.
 The Wingfield-Digby lecture series brings speakers to school, while Oxford Pearls lectures connect students to leading academics in the city.
 A general studies week in Trinity term provides Year 12 students with breadth beyond the examination syllabus.

 Learning support is strong.
 Around 9% of pupils have identified special educational needs, with a handful receiving one-to-one specialist support.
 The culture treats SEN as unremarkable.
-A parent report says that after a dyslexia diagnosis, his daughter felt more understood, empowered and positive.
+A parent after a dyslexia diagnosis, his daughter felt more understood, empowered and positive.
 Jo Williams serves as the school's SENCO, with Helen Kirby providing specialist EAL support for international students.

 Oxbridge applications are attempted but outcomes are limited.
 In the most recent recorded period, three students applied to Oxford, with no offers received.
 A few students reach Oxbridge every few years, though this is not a school where such destinations form the primary ambition.
 The careers programme begins in Year 8, with weekly careers lessons and intensive UCAS support in sixth form.